Internships & Apprenticeships

 Internship and Apprenticeship Opportunities

-Job Description: The Film Department at Austin Film Festival is in charge of programming films for the festival, processing and handling entries in the film competition, checking films in and out to screeners, and helping to market AFF to students and filmmakers.
+Job Description: The Film Department at Austin Film Festival is in charge of programming films for the festival, processing and handling entries in the film competition, checking films in and out to screeners, and helping to market AFF to students, filmmakers.
+We also collaborate with the Marketing Department to market screenings to the public for both year-round-programming events and screenings during the festival.
 Interns will be required to work a regular schedule within business hours (Monday to Friday 10 am to 6 pm).
 A prospective intern should be comfortable with computers, especially Word and Excel, efficient, punctual, outgoing, and good with people.
 There will be a variety of tasks which change weekly including helping with mail-outs, maintaining databases, coordinating and marketing advance screenings, and researching filmmakers and film websites.

-Job Requirements: We are looking for a self-starter and a problem-solver who is interested in film and film-related events and wants to work with a nationally-renown film festival at the ground level.
-You will be watching film, thinking about film and interacting with filmmakers… Also you will be doing data entry.
+Job Requirements: We are looking for a self-starter and a problem-solver who is interested in film and wants to work with a nationally-renown film festival at the ground level.
+You will be watching film, thinking about film and interacting with filmmakers. … Also you will be doing data entry.
 And running errands.
 But it will all be in the name of film.

 Job Description: The Conference Department celebrates writers’ contributions to film & television.
 During four days of panels, screenwriters & filmmakers network & learn the tricks of the trade — the art, craft & business of screenwriting & filmmaking – from the masters themselves, leading Hollywood writers, directors, producers, agents, managers and production company executives.
 Intern will assist the Conference Director in coordinating these numerous panels and arrange travel and accommodations for our distinguished guests.